-[GRI 103-1, GRI 103-2, GRI 103-3, GRI 404-1, GRI 404-2]
+[GRI 3-3, GRI 404-1, GRI 404-2]

 We aim to nurture our employees through extensive training and development programs.
-In the fast-paced and everchanging financial industry, SFL enables employees to have the opportunity to upskill themselves, allowing them to improve their existing skillsets and stay relevant.

-Examples of other trainings and education initiatives conducted during the year include:
+In the fast-paced and ever-changing financial industry, SFL enables employees to have the opportunity to upskill themselves, allowing them to improve their existing skillsets and stay relevant.
+Examples of other trainings and education initiatives conducted during the year are listed in Table 7.